 Bundaberg Kart Club’s Emily Calwell has been racing since she was 12 years old, and as she pipped all her male competitors in the qualifying round of the Noisy Tour, you couldn’t wipe the smile off her face.

 As the only female competitor in her class Emily said it was a great sport for girls, and she did enjoy beating “all the boys” and travelling around Queensland to do it.

 “I’d definitely encourage girls to give it a go,” Emily said.

 “It’s always a bit of fun.”

 For more information about the upcoming 4SS State Trophy event contact Bundaberg Kart Club.

-- Last year’s Noisy Tour: Two karting champions hit the bitumen
+- Other stories: Two karting champions hit the bitumen

 - Bundaberg Sailing Club hosts state sports boat titles